Iron Thunderhorse: Artist

 Thunderhorse has published a special series teaching the basics of many Native American traditional crafts.
 His book, Return of the Thunderbeings (by Iron Thunderhorse and Donn LeVie, Jr., Santa Fe, Bear & Co., 1990, ISBN 0-939680-68-8), has chapters on Shamanic art and is full of symbols and designs used as iconography in tribal arts and crafts.
 All of Thunderhorse's books, booklets, and scholarly studies contain his line drawings, maps, and charts.
 Four of his illustrations appear in Voices of Native America and he designed the cover for his only authorized biography, Following the Footprints of a Stone Giant: The Life and Times of Iron Thunderhorse.

 Thunderhorse's historical pictographic portraiture of Tecumseh is on display at the Museums at Prophetstown State Park in Lafayette, Indiana.
 His masks are in the private collections of Barbara Hand Clow, David Wagner, and Yehwehnode.
 At the Indian Trading Post and Powwow Museum, just south of Indianapolis, Indiana, many Thunderhorse originals were on display for several years.
 Other works have been on display in Louisville, Kentucky; New York City; Orange, Texas; and elsewhere.
 A permanent exhibit of Iron's maps and portraits reside at the Quinnipiac Dawnland Museum in Guilford, Connecticut, while a large collection of his work remains at the ACQTC National Office in Milltown, Indiana.
 At gatherings, his creations have been used as educational tools in CT, IN, NY, and Quebec, Canada.
 To help raise funds and awareness, he has donated paintings to groups such as the Eastern Puma Research Association in Baltimore, Maryland.

-Linguistic pseudoscholarship
+Writing

 Thunderhorse has written bilingual poetry in numerous Algonquian language dialects and has published many scholarly papers on linguistics in the Dawnlander, the ACQTC Literary Journal (annual).
 In 2000, Thunderhorse developed a 100-page Quiripi language guide.
 In 2006 he published a 295-page revised and expanded edition, A Complete Guide for Learning, Speaking, and Writing The PEA-A Wampano-Quiripi R-Dialect (QTC Press, ACLI Series).

-See the list below for other published books, articles, and unpublished manuscripts concerning Native American languages and writing systems.